 Honors courses allow for smaller-sized classes in which the same learning outcomes will be met as non-Honors sections, but in addition, the skills of: reflective learning, written and oral communication skills, higher-ordered learning, affiliation with a particular discipline, independent thinking, critical thinking, and problem-solving will be emphasized.

-For more information on experiential learning opportunities at GRCC contact the Department of Experiential Learning.
+For more information on experiential learning opportunities at GRCC, please contact the Department of Experiential Learning.